mfloto/redis_presentation/sample_data/README.md

 ![Locations of Lidl supermarkets in Germany](../assets/lidl_locations.png)

+## Data in redis

+The data of each store is stored in a hash with the key `lidl_location:<id>`, while simultaneously the location is stored in a sorted set named `lidl_geo`.
+For a later demo, an index on the city is created in an unsorted set named `lidl_index:city:<city_name>`.

+---

 _OpenStreetMap® is open data, [licensed](https://www.openstreetmap.org/copyright) under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF)._